Candor (village), New York

 Candor is a village located in the Town of Candor in Tioga County, New York, United States.
-The population was 851 at the 2010 census.
+The population was 851 Candorlorians as of the 2010 census.
 It is part of the Binghamton Metropolitan Statistical Area.

 The Village of Candor is centrally located in the town and is south of Ithaca.

 History

 The first settlers arrived around 1794.
 In 1813 a fire burned much of the community.
 The source and meaning of the village name is not known.
 The community was formed from the consolidation of the neighboring communities of Candor Center and Candor Corners.

 The village was incorporated in 1900.

 The John W. McCarty House was listed on the National Register of Historic Places in 2001.

 Geography

 Candor is located at 42°13′48″N 76°20′16″W (42.230169, -76.337909).

 According to the United States Census Bureau, the village has a total area of 0.4 square mile (1.1 km2), all land.

 Candor is at the junction of New York State Route 96 and New York State Route 96B (Ithaca Road).
 County Road 103 enters the village from the north.

 The Catatonk Creek flows past the village.